IRAN – Yazd

 Dowlat Abad Garden

-A Persian Garden in the heat of the desert, it was built in 1781 by Kamir Khan.
-Its 8 hectares if mostly fruit trees (grape and pomegranit) and large cypress and pine trees.
+A Persian Garden in the heat of the desert, it was built in 1781 by Kabir Khan.
+Its 8 hectares if mostly fruit trees (grape and pomegranate) and large cypress and pine trees.
 A 200m long pool with many single geyser fountains is flanked by large pine trees.
 The water is supplied from a qanat 65kms away.
 The highlight is the 33.8m tall wind tower with 8 triangular separations.
-You can feel the breeze descending some and then rising in others moving over pools and humidifying the air.
+You can feel the breeze descending in some and then rising in others moving over pools and humidifying the air.
 A lovely building fronts the tower with several pools and three alcoves with great coloured glass windows.

-It is part of the WHS “the Persian Garden” listed in 2011.
+It is part of the WHS “The Persian Garden” listed in 2011.

-Some of the more interesting items I had not read about previously were: use of carbide lamps, the workers dressed in white to be better seen in the dark, water wheels existed in some qanats to grind wheat into flour, tunnel widths were rarely wider than 60cm, the use of cement hoops to shore up crumbling tunnels and the water division gates placed in locked chambers where the water was divided between villages.
+Some of the more interesting items I had not read about previously were: the use of carbide lamps, the workers dressed in white to be better seen in the dark, water wheels existed in some qanats to grind wheat into flour, tunnel widths were rarely wider than 60cm, the use of cement hoops to shore up crumbling tunnels and the water division gates placed in locked chambers where the water was divided between villages.

 Khan Bazaar.
 This is a typical Iranian bazaar with little interesting to buy, carpets, cloth, jewelry, housewares and clothing. o

-I went with the other guide to see zookhanel, a type of exercise “dance” performed by several men and using all sorts of clubs and exercise gear.
+I went with the other guide to see Zookhanel, a type of exercise “dance” performed by several men and using all sorts of clubs and exercise gear.
 Under the performance ring is a large cistern.

 Day 8 Drive to Isfahan